equinor/configsuite/docs/source/user_guide/getting_started.rst

 Layers
 ------

-Layers is a fundamental concept in Config Suite that enables you to retrieve configurations from multiple sources in a consistent manner.
+Layers is a fundamental concept in *Config Suite* that enables you to retrieve configurations from multiple sources in a consistent manner.
 It can be utilized to give priority to different sources, being application defaults, installation defaults, project or user settings, as well as case specific configuration.
-It can also be utilized to reprent changes in configuration from a UI in a consistent manner.
+It can also be utilized to represent changes in configuration from a UI in a consistent manner.

 In short, a layer is, a possibly incomplete, configuration source.
 Multiple